 - Adding 1 tablespoon at a time, stir in almond milk until you reach your desired consistency.

-- Serve as a sauce or spread for gyros, doner kebab, meatballs, burgers (like my Juicy Turkey Burgers) or other grilled meats, as a dip for chips, crudités, and crackers, or as a dressing for salads and bowls, such as my upcoming Chicken Shawarma Quinoa Bowl.
+- Serve this low FODMAP tzatziki as a sauce or spread for gyros, doner kebab, meatballs, burgers (like my Low FODMAP Gyro Burgers) or other grilled meats, as a dip for chips, crudités, and crackers, or as a dressing for salads and bowls, such as my Low FODMAP Chicken Shawarma Quinoa Bowls.

 - Store in an air-tight container in the refrigerator for up to 4 days.
 Stir well before reserving.